JunoNgx/p5js-gallery/README.md

 This project is deployed via GitHub Page at https://junongx.github.io/p5js-gallery/, which also contains an index of my works.
 ## Structure

-This project is setup with [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) and [p5-types](https://github.com/p5-types/p5.ts) for type checking and `light-server` local deployment.
+This project is setup with [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) and [p5-types](https://github.com/p5-types/p5.ts) for type checking and `light-server` for local deployment.

 The works included in this project are stored in the folder `docs` to facilitate the use of GitHub Page.
 Each project is separated in a sub-folder, though they share the use of the library files in `/docs`.